 When choosing speakers for your home theater, you’ll find that there are several options available to you.
-It’s recommended that you select in-wall or in-ceiling speakers instead of other types, such as a bookshelf or floor tower speakers.
-In this guide, we look at the benefits of In Wall Vs In Ceiling Speakers and which you should go for based on your needs.
+It’s recommended that you select in wall vs in ceiling speakers instead of other types, such as a bookshelf or floor tower speakers.
+In this guide, we look at the benefits of in-ceiling vs in-wall speakers and which you should go for based on your needs.

 In-wall speakers, which are rectangular-shaped speakers placed inside your walls, are called in-wall speakers.
-These speakers can be used as your left and right speakers channels, different front and rear speakers, and continuous sound throughout multiple rooms.
+These speakers can be used as your left and right speaker channels, different front and rear speaker, and continuous sound throughout multiple rooms.

-These speakers can be larger than ceiling ones.
+This speaker can be larger than ceiling ones.
 The most common size is 8 inches.
-They can be horizontally fired, allowing sound to travel throughout the living room instead of being reflected from the ceiling, like ceiling speakers.
+They can be horizontally fired, allowing sound to travel throughout the living room instead of being reflected from the ceiling vs wall speakers, like ceiling speakers.

 An in-wall speaker places the tweeter beside the bass driver instead of putting it in front of it like a ceiling speaker.
 All the additional thoughts on backboxes and amps and managing the single speaker around insulation are covered in the ceiling section.